giordyb/imandocker/readme.md

 ***WARNING: DO NOT RUN IN A PRODUCTION ENVIRONMENT - THIS IS FOR DEV/DEMO ENVIRONMENTS ONLY***

 Here are some example instructions on how to create a dev/test environment for iManage Work (currently at ver 9.4) running under the new Containers feature of Windows Server 2016.
+I have intentionally left out any iManage Work binaries or configuration files, but if you are an iManage partner or customer I'm sure you know where to get them...

 Each folder in this repository contains the scripts and dockerfiles needed to get started.